icco/coffee_shop/docs/notes.md

 ## 10.22.10

-I met with Dr. Turner on wednesday.
+I met with Dr. Turner on Wednesday.
 He said I should make sure to bring up some of the community challenges I have faced.
 The big one I am talking about is pagination, and how the Qt users (both on SO and their forums) don't understand the point of pagination while typing.
 I think it is very possible that using